imjoy-team/ImJoy/web/public/docs/demos.md

 examples for the different approaches below.

 **Dedicated user interface**
 For more advanced purposes, you can can use define a user interface with the [**window plugin**](https://imjoy.io/docs/#/development?id=ltconfiggt-block).
 Such an interface is designed with web technology (HTML, JavaScript and CSS) and thus provides maximum flexibility.
 Further, such an interface can communicate with another plugin, e.g. a Python worker that performs the actual analysis.
-For more details, have a look at the dedicated tutorial below.
+For more details, have a look at the dedicated demo below.

 ### Python plugin displays a chart in a window plugin
-In this tutorial, we show how data generated in a **Python plugin** can be displayed in a window plugin.
+In this demo, we show how data generated in a **Python plugin** can be displayed in a window plugin.
 Ihe plugin interface you can slightly change the data that is generated (you can change the number of data-points) and how the graph is actually displayed: either it is rendered with one of three JavaScript libraries, or the plot is generated with Matplotlib and saved as png and then shown.

 You can install the Python plugin either to run